GitHub Classroom

 check your repo is complete and up to date.
 The best way to do this

-is download your own repo into an empty directory and run the application
+is download your own repo into a new directory and run the application

 you downloaded and make sure it works.
 If you do not do this, and if

-your repo is not complete when you submit, you will get a zero.
+your repo is incomplete when you submit, you will get a zero.

 before it's graded, that's fine.
-In that case DO NOT resubmit
+In that case, you DO NOT need to resubmit

 your link, just update your repo.